 Spring is the time to see tadpoles in ponds and streams.
 A few years ago we looked after some tadpoles at school.
 They started out in a small tank in the Media Suite and then moved outside the Office in the school reception area.
 Once the weather got warmer and the tadpoles began to change into frogs we returned them to their pond environment.
-Do remember how tricky it was to spot the frogs?
+Do you remember how tricky it was to spot the frogs?
 And how excited the tadpoles got when they were fed?

 You can click on the button to look at a guide on how to keep tadpoles.

 Here are the tadpoles enjoying their first meal of worms…looks like they were hungry!

 You can see here our tadpoles settled into their new location in the reception area.
 You can spot limb buds developing on some of them, and they are getting quite big too.
 Look at the detailed life cycle below to find out what will happen next!

 Detailed frog life cycle